 Conserving the expedition bases left by the Antarctic explorers

-Four expedition parties built bases in the Ross Sea Region of Antarctica.
-The bases still stand in Antarctica today and are cared for, on behalf of the international community, by the Antarctic Heritage Trust.
+Five expedition parties built bases in the Ross Sea Region of Antarctica.
+The bases still stand in Antarctica today, crammed full of equipment, supplies and personal items.
+They are cared for, on behalf of the international community, by the Antarctic Heritage Trust.

 The Trust, based in New Zealand, is engaged in a long-term cold conservation project to protect the explorers' legacy; the bases and the artefacts they left behind, for current and future generations.
 A project of this scale has never before been attempted in the polar regions.